 The first step of the property development lifecycle is to get your land surveying done.
 So, your features and levels and re-establishment surveys.

-In parallel you will need to come up with a design brief, explaining specifically what you are hoping to achieve with the site.
+In parallel, you will need to develop a design brief explaining specifically what you are hoping to achieve with the site.